Edward Hallstrom: Philanthropy

 Having lived an early life of hardship and enduring a second period of hardship in middle age, Hallstrom held a view that the mere accumulation of wealth was not enough.
 He was quoted, by his daughter Esme, as saying, "It's nice to have money.
 It oils the wheels, but never get carried away with it.
 Selfishly hoarding up wealth unnecessarily for personal power or self gratification does no good for anybody."
 He went on saying, "I never forget where the money comes from in the first place, just the ordinary working man mostly.
 Probably had to scrape the bottom of the barrel to pay for his refrigerator.
 So it's only common decency to give back what you can and hopefully where it will do the most good."

 Hallstrom directed much of his fortune to the Taronga Zoological Park in Sydney, becoming a trustee and later chairman of the zoo.
 He personally funded the purchase of many large and exotic species from overseas.
 His major first involvement was when he funded the purchase of two rhinoceroses, in 1937.
 In 1947 alone, Hallstrom donated 1,649 birds and animals to the zoo, and he donated its first gorilla and its new enclosure, in 1959.

 Hallstrom established a farm to produce fresh food for the zoo animals, and also set up a fauna reserve on the outskirts of Sydney, later to form part of the Muogamarra Nature Reserve.
 His company sponsored a conservation-oriented panel program Nature Speaks, from 1947 to 1954, on radio 2GB, compered by John Dease.

 Hallstrom was also generous in his financial gifts to hospitals and medical research centres as well as numerous charities.
 His reputation as a philanthropist resulted in his being besieged with requests for financial assistance, and he was known to take personal interest in the many letters and requests he received.

 Hallstrom was generous to those who had fallen on hard times.
 In 1949, forced to lay off 550 employees of his factory, due to a shortage of critical materials caused by a lengthy coal strike, Hallstrom's company paid their furniture and house hire-purchase installments, until they could restart work, and he invited such employees facing financial difficulties to apply for special help.
 In 1952, he offered a free new-model Silent Knight refrigerator to replace any uninsured one lost in the bushfires of that year.

+In 1959 Hallstrom brought the first Koala bears to The United States starting with the San Diego Zoo and ending with The San Francisco Zoo and an exclusive private dinner at The Olympic Golf and Country Club bringing a Koala Bear for the guests to see and experience.

-Hallstrom is believed to have donated over A$4 million to philanthropic causes during his lifetime, equivalent to many times that amount at current values.
+He is also believed to have donated over A$4 million to philanthropic causes during his lifetime, equivalent to many times that amount at current values.